Clive Lewis (politician): 4th term (2024–)

 At the 2024 general election, Lewis was again re-elected, with a decreased vote share of 47.6% and an increased majority of 13,239.

 Lewis prefaced his parliamentary affirmation stating that he took his "oath under protest and in the hope that one day my fellow citizens will democratically decide to live in a republic".
 He subsequently remade his affirmation having omitted the words "his heirs and successors" on the first occasion.
 He was faced with a fine and potentially losing his seat if he refused to do so.
 He prefaced his second affirmation by stating: "I was elected to parliament to represent my constituents and our country to the best of my ability to defend democracy and uphold human rights and one day I hope all members of parliament will be entitled to swear an oath of allegiance based on those values."

 Alongside a majority of the Labour MPs, Lewis voted against an amendment to the King's Speech that sought to "abolish the two-child limit to Universal Credit; recognise that this policy is pushing children into poverty".
 Seven MPs were suspended from the Labour Party for voting for the amendment by Keir Starmer, while Starmer himself abstained, as did chancellor Rachel Reeves.

 In response to the 2024 United Kingdom riots, Lewis spoke at two anti-racism protests in Norwich – one outside a hotel housing asylum seekers, and another in the city centre.

 In September 2025, he publicly stated that Keir Starmer "doesn't seem up to the job" following the controversy surrounding the resignation of ambassador Peter Mandelson.

+Lewis was a signatory of the founding statement of Mainstream, a which organises for centre-left ideas and policy within the Labour Party.
+He is no longer a member of the Socialist Campaign Group of MPs, and convenes a series of policy seminars in partnership with Mainstream.

 In November 2025, he publicly called for Keir Starmer to step down as Prime Minister, arguing that Mayor of Greater Manchester Andy Burnham should succeed him.
 He became the first sitting Labour MP to call for Starmer’s resignation.
 He later offered to resign his parliamentary seat should Burnham decide to challenge Starmer, a move that would trigger a by-election in his constituency.

+Lewis co-sponsored the Climate and Nature Bill when it was introduced by Roz Savage in October 2024 (and also acted as a co-sponsor in the 2020-21 and 2023–24 sessions).
+Following its adjourned second reading in January 2025, he co-sponsored Early Day Motion 1184 calling for the Government to allocate further parliamentary time for the bill.